Menu

 Teachers assess learning in Geography against knowledge and skills-based learning objectives within unit overviews, using a combination of summative and formative assessments that can include quizzes, open questions and discussions.
 Also, teachers recap knowledge throughout the topic, thus checking that knowledge isn't lost, helping it to remain fresh in pupil's minds.

 Our curriculum is delivered through highly effective ‘quality first teaching’ using a range of schemes and resources.
-Enrichment opportunities, including outdoor learning, provide our children with rich experiences and enhance teaching, learning and knowledge.
-The curriculum promotes children’s Spiritual, Moral, Social and Cultural development, enabling them to become more reflective and responsible citizens.
+Enrichment opportunities, including outdoor learning and competitions, provide our children with rich experiences and enhance teaching, learning and knowledge.
+The curriculum promotes children’s Spiritual, Moral, Social and Cultural development, enabling them to become more reflective and responsible citizens, linked closely to our Catholic social teaching principles.
+This helps the children understand how not just people, but the planet should be treated with dignity and respect for the common good of all.

 Impact - How do we know if we have achieved our aims?